sunilrpandey/utils/linux/linux_commands.md

 - Super block - describes file system
 - Inode table (meta data about files)
 - Data block - actual file content

+### Mode of operation in VI
+- Command Mode : keys pressed are not visible,for cursor movement etc
+- Insert Mode : to insert new text etc
+- Ex Command Mode : give commands at the command line, bottom lien of the vi screen in called command line
+Note: Press i to go to insert mode, esc to leave insert mode and enter commmand mode

+vi
+x - delete one character
+nx - delete n characters
+press R to override characters while typing
+w - move characters word by word on right b - move characters word by word on left(backword)
+e - go to end of the word, constant pressign move forward with cursor at end of the words
+H, M , L : mvoe to first, mid and last line of screen
+ctrl + f : scroll one window forward
+ctrl + b : scroll one window backward

+### Enter text
+a : shift to input mode and append text after the cursor
+A : shift to input mode and append text at end of line
+i : shift to input mode and append text at the cursor
+I : shift to input mode and append text at begining of line
+o - shift to input mode and open a new line below current line
+O - shift to input mode and open a new line aove current line

+### Delete text in vi
+x - delete char at curent position
+X - delete char to the left of  cursor
+dw - delete a word from cursor to next space(including)
+dd - delete current line
+nx, ndw, ndd : delete n chars, words or lines
+d0 - delete current line to left till begining of line from cursor
+d$ : delete line from cursor to the end of file

+### misc vi command
+. : Repeat action performed by last command
+u : undo
+~ : toggle character case(lower to upper and viceversa)
+ctrl + l : clear the window